ByteScout Tools Zapier integration is now available!

 Inventive tools and APIs from ByteScout organize safe files and image handling.
-Read an extensive information about RESTful API efficient functions and integration.
+Read extensive information about RESTful API efficient functions and integration.

 Zapier is an outstanding iPaaS provider of more than 750 stock connectors to Dropbox, Salesforce, Google Drive, etc. “Webhooks” represents a Zapier connector and has a perfect performance.
 This is a REST client functionality that improves connection to the system with no need to set up a stock connector.
-It deals with various HTTP commands within Zapier platform in XML, JSON and FORM.
+It deals with various HTTP commands within the Zapier platform in XML, JSON, and FORM.

 The article provides exhaustive information about the assimilation between Zapier and ByteScout Cloud API by means of Webhooks connector.
-When a customer proceeds with document scan containing QR code or barcode, Zapier is able to properly monitor the Dropbox folder where the information is stored.
+When a customer proceeds with a document scan containing QR code or barcode, Zapier is able to properly monitor the Dropbox folder where the information is stored.
 When a new file is detected, ByteScout receives a command to create the barcode/QR Code and returns the read value.
 The original file is uploaded as a Salesforce attachment to the correct record using the scanned ID from the QR Code.

 This use case will assume that you have scanned a document into a Dropbox folder that Zapier can access and that the document has a printed barcode on it.
 This barcode may have been generated by the ByteScout API but does not have to be – as long as the barcode is in a supported format.